viniciusgerevini/shromp/docs/en/2-reference/1-cli.md

 Check [introduction](../1-introduction/index.md) for instalation instructions.

-The Shromp CLI allows you to initialize and build shromp projects.
+The Shromp CLI allows you to initialise and build shromp projects.

 ## init

-Initialize a shromp project with boilerplate files.
+Initialise a shromp project with boilerplate files.

 ```console
 shromp init [options]